 Our skin and hair aren’t the only things that physically change as we age.
-Aging also shrinks the size of our brain, which can affect our memory and thinking skills.
+Aging also shrinks the size of our brain, which may affect our memory and thinking skills.

-But what if we could slow that brain aging process by regularly doing something active in our leisure time?
-Devoting time to physical activities like gardening, dancing, swimming, playing sports or walking may help slow down brain aging by as much as four years, says a preliminary study by Columbia University researchers.
+But what if we could slow that shrinking process by regularly doing something active in our leisure time?
+Devoting time to physical activities like gardening, dancing, swimming, playing sports or walking may help slow brain shrinkage by as much as four years, says a preliminary study by Columbia University researchers.